-- 4. The Code contains the following material:

-- Part 1 Complying with the Code, Fundamental Principles and Conceptual Framework, which includes the fundamental principles and the conceptual framework and is applicable to all professional accountants.

-- Part 2 Professional Accountants in Business, which sets out additional material that applies to professional accountants in business when performing professional activities.
-Professional accountants in business include professional accountants employed, engaged or contracted in an executive or non-executive capacity in, for example:

-- Commerce, industry or service.

-- The public sector.
+- 4. The Code contains the following material: - Part 1 Complying with the Code, Fundamental Principles and Conceptual Framework, which includes the fundamental principles and the conceptual framework and is applicable to all professional accountants. - Part 2 Professional Accountants in Business, which sets out additional material that applies to professional accountants in business when performing professional activities.
+Professional accountants in business include professional accountants employed, engaged or contracted in an executive or non-executive capacity in, for example: - o Commerce, industry or service. - o The public sector. - o Education. - o The not-for-profit sector. - Regulatory or professional bodies.

-- Education.

-- The not-for-profit sector.

-- Regulatory or professional bodies.